oxidecomputer/hubris/drv/sprot-api/README.md

 the pulse may be ignored or delayed until processing of that previous message is complete.

-    TODO: Testing needed for lengthy processing case such as firmware update.

-If the pulse happens while Rx is idle the (possibly null) message that the RoT has queued will be discarded and a null message will then be queued.
+If the pulse happens while Rx is idle the (possibly all-zeros) message that the RoT has queued will be discarded and an all-zeros message will then be queued.

-CSn pulse duration should be appropriately tuned to the implementation.
+CSn pulse duration is 10ms, but this may be adjusted later.

   1 Test with SP and RoT idle, fetch message from RoT and expect all zero bytes.
   2 Use lower-level SPI driver to send an `EchoReq`.
 Do not send pulse, Use lower level SPI driver to fetch RoT message, expect an `EchoRsp` or `ErrorRsp` if a correct CRC32 was not included in the header.